 Angel Comedy runs comedy shows 7 nights a week – and every single one is absolutely free.

-Featuring well-known acts and those new to the scene, and Edinburgh Fringe Award winners, it’s almost always a guaranteed great night!
+Featuring well-known acts, those new to the scene, and Edinburgh Fringe Award winners, it’s almost always a guaranteed great night!

 It’s located just off Upper Street in Islington (a stone’s throw from Kings’ Cross).